Danielle Green smiling with long brown hair parted down the middle wearing a white button up shirt

 These are just some of the questions athenahealth (the second largest electronic health records company in the US) raised in its “Future of Work” strategic initiative.

-THURS · Sept.
-15, 2022
+THURS · September 15, 2022

-An evening of Q & A with Kristina Halvorson
+An Evening with Kristina Halvorson

 Kristina Halvorson is widely recognized as one of the most important voices in content strategy.
 Her seminal book Content Strategy for the Web is credited with sparking the recognition of content strategy as a critical field of practice.
 Kristina is the CEO and founder of Brain Traffic, a content strategy services firm.
 She is also the executive producer of the Confab and Button conferences, and the host of The Content Strategy Podcast.
 Kristina lives in St. Paul, Minnesota with two amazing teenagers and a very good dog.

-THURS · Aug.
-25, 2022
+THURS · August 25, 2022

 In-person rooftop happy hour

+Portland Design Thinkers are thrilled to announce a Rooftop Happy Hour!
 Join us for lively conversation, networking, and real, live, face-to-face time with your fellow Design Thinkers!

 Extra special thanks to Fresh Consulting, Concrete, and Curiate for making this event possible!!